-- In the Add-Ins group, click the dropdown for My Add-Ins to display the add-in tools (Figure A).
+- In the resulting dropdown, click Pro Word Cloud in the top row to display the add-in tools (Figure D).

-- For this example, click Create Word Cloud, accepting the default settings to produce a quick word cloud (Figure B).
+- Click Create Word Cloud, accepting the default settings to produce a quick word cloud (Figure E).

-Don’t worry if yours doesn’t look like mine— that’s the nature of the product.
+Don’t worry if yours doesn’t look like the one shown in Figure F — that’s the nature of the product.

-The default word cloud may be suitable, or not.
-Fortunately, the tools allow you to customize the cloud quite a bit before you generate it.
-You can’t do much to an existing word cloud, like the one in Figure C, other than apply a few PowerPoint formats, such as a shadow, glow, reflection and so on—the results are iffy.
+The default word cloud may or may not be suitable for you.
+Fortunately, the Pro Word Cloud allows you to customize the cloud quite a bit before you generate it.
+You can’t do much to an existing word cloud — like the one in Figure F — other than apply a few PowerPoint formats, such as a shadow, glow, reflection and so on; the results may be iffy.

-The easiest way to get a different word cloud is to click Re-Generate Word Cloud.
+The easiest way to get a different word cloud is to click Re-generate Word Cloud, as shown above in Figure E, before inserting the results into a slide.
 Doing so will randomly adjust the different properties.
 Clicking a few times may produce one you like.

-If you want more control, use the tools: Font, Colors, Layout and Case.
-These are self-explanatory and the best way to learn about them is to explore them when you have time.
-You can also restrict the number of words, specify the size of the word cloud and include common words—and, if, or, the and so on.
+If you still want more control, use the add-in tools: Font, Colors, Layout and Case.
+You can also restrict the number of words, specify the size of the word cloud and include common words, such as and, if, or, the and so on.
+These are self-explanatory, and the best way to learn about them is to explore them when you have time.

-Figure D shows the results of the current settings in the pane.
+Figure G shows the results of the settings to the right.
 Your settings should, when possible, reflect the word cloud’s theme.
 It won’t always matter, but be in tune with your message and the results.
-Our second word cloud does reflect a bit more merriment than the first word cloud’s settings.
+Our second word cloud does reflect a bit more merriment than the default word cloud’s settings.

 A word about repetition

 In general, the more often a word occurs, the larger it will appear — rather than being repeated.
-However, if all the words are repeated, such as first example, all the words end up large.
-You’ll want to make sure that the larger words are the most prominent, and you might have to force that by altering the source text.
+However, if all the words are repeated, such as in the first example, all the words end up large.
+The repeated words are the largest, and you might have to force that by altering the source text.
 Surprises are a big part of the word cloud adventure.

 Used in a business application, this behavior can help you sort out keyword imbalances.
-Spend some time exploring, and although you will find limitations, chances are great that you’ll produce something you like.
+Spend some time exploring, and although you’ll find limitations, there’s a good chance you’ll produce something you like.